mynormh/catch-of-the-day/lesson.md

 - In order for React to be fast it needs to pin down the part of the component being updated, so when iterating over an array to display data we need to give a unique identifier to each mapped element using the prop `key`.

+- React doesn't like when state is put into an editable area without you having a plan to update it, because it will have state in two places (in the `state` object and in the editable area).
+So React intercepts whatever is written in the editable area, undo the change and then gives you the new value, via Proxy, to be put in state (not directly the editable area)

 - Lifecycles are methods that let us know when certain things are happening.
 Some of them are:

   - componentDidMount: Called immediately after a component is mounted (loaded into screen)